brainsatplay/docs/source/roadmap.md

 # Roadmap
 🔮 **Low Code:** The [escode] visual programming system makes it easy to wire together your application logic.

 ♿ **Inclusive:** Extend [visualscript] to become a fully accessible visual programming system.
 Use the [accessify] library to guarantee accessibility support for resulting applications through multimodal I/O support.
+Then we can **explicitly support assistive technology development**!

 📡 **Backend Support:** Edit workspaces running in Node.js, local or the cloud.